Table of contents

 Core Responsibility: Foreign Direct Investment Attraction

-- Departmental result 1: Canada’s brand is seen as a global leader in investment attraction
+- Departmental result 1: Canada is promoted as a foreign direct investment destination

-- Departmental result 3: Global investors have simplified access to partners, services and tools to accelerate their investment
+- Departmental result 3: Partners have access to services and tools to support their investment attraction efforts

 - Investor Services